nooblucker/hueJS/README.md

     // create instance of Hue
     window.myHue = new Hue();

-    // hue will look for local bridges. if one is found, it attempts to connect with a unique username.
+    // connect to bridge
+    myHue.addBridge('192.168.2.109');
+    // when the API supports JSONP, Hue will automatically look for bridges in the network

-    // if the bridge authorizes the user, the 'connect' event is fired: myHue.on('connect', function(bridge) {
+    // if a bridge authorizes the user, the 'connect' event is fired: myHue.on('connect', function(bridge) {
         // now we can do stuff with the bridge console.log(bridge.get('ip') + ' connected with username ' + bridge.get('username'));